lokesh-kumar-m/TechFoundation/SOLID/SingleResponsibility/Readme.md

 ### The Nature of Software Changes
 Software is constantly subjected new requirements.
 If a class has multiple responsibilities, even small changes can:
-- Disturb existing functionalities.
+- Frequent changes.
-- Hard to debug.
+- Hard to debug and understand.

 ### Cohesion And Coupling
 Cohesion is essential in creating SRP.
 Both of them go in contrast.